 Sincere appreciation to Emily Miller, independent consultant, Siddiquee Nurul of CARE USA and Ashley Aarons of the BEAM Exchange for reviewing the new WEAMS Framework.
 Their insightful comments and questions have greatly contributed to this version.
-Also thanks to Siddiquee for being the respondent during the WEAMS Framework webinar hosted by the BEAM Exchange in March 2016 - as always a great pleasure to work with such an experienced and thoughtful colleague and friend.
-Over 100 people attended the WEAMS webinar and many offered valuable questions and comments on an earlier draft summary of the framework.
-Thank you all for your interest and feedback.
+Also thanks to Siddiquee for being the respondent during the WEAMS Framework webinar hosted by BEAM in March 2016 - as always a great pleasure to work with such an experienced and thoughtful colleague and friend.
+Over 100 people attended the WEAMS webinar and many offered valuable comments on an earlier draft summary of the framework.
+Thank you all.